Ollie-Beauchamp/Floor_pouf_calculator/README.md

 # Floor_pouf_calculator
-Pattern creator for a floor pouf / floor pillow
+Pattern creator for a floor pouf (floor pillow for sitting)